adrianhall/apps-on-azure-blog/_posts/2024/09/2024-09-20-aspnet-identity-part6.md

 ## Required packages

 ASP.NET Identity supports Facebook, Google, and Microsoft accounts out of the box.
-There is another (extensive) set of libraries that cover everything else, including Amazon, Apple, Baidu, GitHub, LinkedIn, and pretty much anything else you need.
+There is another (extensive) set of libraries (unsupported by Microsoft) that cover everything else, including Amazon, Apple, Baidu, GitHub, LinkedIn, and pretty much anything else you need.
 You can see [the list on their GitHub repository](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers/tree/dev/src).
 The first step is to add the correct libraries to your project:

 ```xml
 <PackageReference Include="Microsoft.AspNetCore.Authentication.Facebook" Version="8.0.8" />